qfall/math/README.md

 Since our project isn't yet published there is no option to find it on crates.io.
-If you want to include this project in your own Rust project, you can include a link to our version on the `dev` branch in your `cargo.toml`.
+If you want to include this project in your own Rust project, you can include a link to our version on the `dev` branch in your `Cargo.toml`.

 ```text
 math = { git = "https://github.com/qfall/math", branch="dev" }